-8.2 Measurement procedures
+9.2 Measurement procedures

 Measurements are useful in cases where the fields are difficult to calculate and where the calculations yield values that are near the exposure limit threshold.
-The publications listed in clause 2 and any applicable national standards should be consulted for detailed information about measuring EMF.
-In addition, a number of publications listed in the Bibliography (Appendix V) provide detailed information about measuring EMF fields at various frequencies.
+ITU-T Rec.
+K.61 gives guidance on measurement methods that can be used to verify compliance with EMF exposure standards.
+In addition, the publications listed in clause 2, and any applicable national standards, should be consulted for information about measuring EMF.
+Also, a number of publications listed in the Bibliography provide detailed information about measuring EMF fields at various frequencies.